Airswiftio/WooCommerce_Airswift_Plugin/ReadMe.md

 1. In WordPress admin, navigate to **WooCommerce** > **Settings**
 2. Click the **Payments** tab
-3. Find the **Pelago Payment** option
+3. Find the **Pelago Crypto Pay** option

 ### 2. Basic Settings

 #### Enable/Disable
-- **Enable Pelago Payment**: Check this option to enable Pelago payment method
+- **Enable Pelago Crypto Pay**: Check this option to enable Pelago Crypto Pay method

 #### Display Settings
 - **Title**: Payment method name that customers will see on the checkout page
-  - Default value: `Pelago Payment`
+  - Default value: `Pelago Crypto Pay`
 - **Description**: Payment method description that customers will see on the checkout page
-  - Default value: `Pay with Pelago's digital QR Code payment method.`
+  - Default value: `Pay with Pelago - Secure crypto payments made simple.`
 - **Instructions**: Instructions that will be added to the thank you page and order emails

 ### 3. API Configuration (Important)